Welcome to FortMonroeNationalPark.org

 HOW YOU CAN HELP:

-Though a charade of “public input” continues in Virginia, Fort Monroe’s fate—a “degraded” one, to use the crucial word from the Virginian-Pilot editorial cited below—is all but cemented now.
+Though a charade of “public input” continues in Virginia, Fort Monroe’s fate—a “degraded” and “squandered” one, to apply the crucial words from the Virginian-Pilot editorials cited below—is all but cemented now.
 The only chance to save Fort Monroe’s sense of place, the only chance to see a unified national monument or park, is national attention.
 If you want to help, please identify reporters and editors in the national media who might care about American history (or about unwise low-lying coastal construction, or about the appalling power of Big Money in politics), and please ask those journalists to have a look at Fort Monroe’s situation.
-Please mention this Web site, and if you use e-mail, please cc SaveFortMonroe [[[at]]] gmail.com.
 Thanks.

 Read a lengthy but highly informative online back-and-forth discussion beneath a March 2013 article in National Parks Traveler.